-Brendan Boyle is originally from Tralee, Co Kerry but now lives in Madrid, where he lives with his girlfriend Larissa in the city before it shut down
+Brendan Boyle is originally from Tralee, Co Kerry and now lives in Madrid with his girlfriend.
+He works in corporate communications.

 Life in Madrid is lived on its streets in its thousands of bars, cafés and restaurants across the city, and in its markets and at its newspaper kiosks.
 It's the barman who knows you want your coffee in a glass and your croissant a la plancha.
 It's the jovial characters at the fruit and vegetable market bearing the signs of too many summers in the scorching heat, who know that you´ll buy 4kg of oranges this week because you didn’t come last week.
 It's the shouting of orders, the shuddering crashing noise as plates and glasses and spoons are laid across the countertops, the hammering of the coffee portafilter, the steam rising.

 Madrid has a distinct, unmistakable noise.
 That noise is its life.
 And right now, the city is desolate

 As a Kerryman, moving to Madrid was quite the change, especially given the fact I had never previously visited the city.
 I had been learning Spanish as a hobby in Dublin, and decided for a new challenge and a change of pace in the Spanish capital.

 Madrid has a distinct, unmistakable noise.
 That noise is its life.
 And right now, the city is desolate.
 It has been brought to its knees by a virus that originated almost 10,000km away.

 It’s quite startling how quickly things can change.
 A state of emergency was declared by president Pedro Sánchez on March 15th and, already, standing in a queue 1m behind and 1m ahead of the next person to enter supermarkets almost feels normal.
 Only one family member is allowed into many establishments at any one time, and most now wear masks and gloves.